Setting Up for Success

 CANINE MANNERS MATTER Is your dog exploding out of puppyhood into full-blown adolescence?
 Just brought an adult dog into your household?
 In Canine Manners Matter we'll focus on the basic skills your dog needs to be a well-behaved member of the family, including sits, downs, and stays, loose-leash walking, coming when called, and polite greetings for family and visitors.
 We'll also teach fun tricks and enriching games you and your dog can play together.
 You'll learn how to communicate effectively with your dog and resolve common behavioral complaints in a positive way.

-Canine Manners classes are offered at Medical District Veterinary Clinic on Thursdays at 7 PM and Saturdays at 3 PM.
-Students should choose a day to attend classes, but may make up one missed class on the other day, space permitting.
+Canine Manners classes are currently offered at Medical District Veterinary Clinic on Thursdays at 7 PM and will be offered at 3 PM on Saturdays starting in March.

 ONGOING CANINE MANNERS (Prerequisite: Canine Manners Matter) Continue to improve your dog's skills, on and off leash, with increased distraction, over longer duration, and from a greater distance.
 Learn how to train more complex behaviors and behavior chains.
 Our ongoing courses are tailored to the individual needs and interests of the students.
 This course may be repeated as many times as you like.